woodrush/lisp-in-life/README.md

 The entire pattern is viewable on the browser [here](https://woodrush.github.io/lisp-in-life).

+To the best of my knowledge, this is the first time a high-level programming language was interpreted in Conway's Game of Life.

 ## Running Lisp on the Game of Life
 Lisp is a language with a simple and elegant design, having an extensive ability to express sophisticated ideas as simple programs.
 Notably, the powerful feature of _macros_ could be used to modify the language's syntax to write programs in a highly flexible way.
 For example, macros can be used to introduce new programming paradigms to the language, as demonstrated in [object-oriented-like.lisp](./lisp/object-oriented-like.lisp) (which can actually be evaluated by the interpreter, although complex programs take quite a long time to finish running), where a structure and syntax similar to classes in Object Oriented Programming is constructed.
 Despite the expressibility of Lisp, it is [the world's second oldest high-level programming language](https://en.wikipedia.org/wiki/Lisp_(programming_language)) introduced in 1958, only to be preceded by Fortran.